 Faculty and Staff

 In 2017, Catherine joined Willow Oak as the Upper Elementary Team Leader.
-Currently, her role centers on curriculum and operations, including testing and assessment oversight.
-Catherine and her husband Zack have two sons and a daughter who were privileged to receive a Montessori education from the toddler through the middle school years.
-During her down time, Catherine enjoys reading, cross-stitching, quilting, and pickleball.
+Her role later evolved to center on Montessori coaching, curriculum, and operations, including testing and assessment oversight.
+Catherine and her husband, Zack, have two sons and a daughter who were privileged to receive a Montessori education from the toddler through the middle school years.
+During her down time, Catherine enjoys reading, cross-stitching, quilting, and playing pickleball.

 Melissa Beck, PhD, Diverse Learning Community Coordinator (Email)